kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Prepare the Namespace

-1. Export your namespace you want to use for Dynatrace as a variable with following command:
+1. Export the namespace you want to use for Dynatrace as a variable with the following command:

     ```bash
     export DYNATRACE_NS="dynatrace"